Keyboard shortcuts

 tpm2 --version

-With this method tpm2-tools will only be installed on a Linux platform.
+Note: with this method tpm2-tools will only be installed on a Linux platform.

 Manually